Get to know BAU

-BAU is a design university located in Barcelona and affiliated with the Universitat de Vic – Universitat Central de Catalunya, which provides official studies in design within the European Higher Education Area.
+BAU is an Art and Design College located in Barcelona and affiliated with the Universitat de Vic – Universitat Central de Catalunya, which provides official studies in design within the European Higher Education Area.

-BAU's mission is to be an accelerator of knowledge and innovation for the benefit of society.
-It focuses on attention to students and comprehensive training so they can incorporate the values of respect, equality, social commitment and responsibility towards people, along with professional rigour.
+BAU is an Art and Design University Centre located in Barcelona.
+It is affiliated to the University of Vic - Central University of Catalonia, which offers official Bachelor's Degree in Design and Bachelor's Degree in Fine Arts within the European Higher Education System.
+BAU's mission is to be a driving force of knowledge and innovation at the service of society.
+It focuses on attention given to students and their global training so that they incorporate the values of respect, equity, social commitment and responsibility towards people and professional rigour.

-BAU Design College of Barcelona was established in 1989 as a product of the enthusiasm of a group of design professionals with a strong vocation for teaching and pedagogy.
-That year marked the creation of a modern, innovative and multidisciplinary centre for higher education in design that would complement the models which, at the time, were being offered by Barcelona’s more traditional and academic educational institutions.
+BAU, Art and Design College, was founded in 1989 thanks to the interests of a group of design professionals with a firm teaching and pedagogical vocation.
+In the same year, a disruptive, innovative and multi-disciplinary centre for higher studies in design was founded, complementing the models offered at that time by the more traditional and academic training centres in the city.

 In 2003, BAU relocated to Poblenou (22@), the Catalan capital’s innovation and design district.
 A spectacular industrial premises (building A) was restored, in which dedicated spaces for teaching and experimentation, as well as the furthering of innovation and research, have been set up.